Jakub Jarosz

 It takes ages for the newsfeed to load.
-Scrolling on the tablet is slower than normal.
-Applications are not starting as smoothly as they did a week ago.
+Scrolling on the tablet is slower than usual.
+Applications aren’t starting as quickly as they were a week ago.

-You are getting frustrated.
+You’re getting frustrated.
 You recall the last change you pushed to production.
-No, it couldn’t be that simple change!
+No, it couldn’t be that simple change.
 Are you sure?

-We are ready to experience the reality.
-Enter the world of benchmarking and code archaeology!
+We are ready to see the reality of software development.
+Enter the world of benchmarking and code archaeology.

 What is benchmarking and why you should care

 What is benchmarking?
-Your quick search online brings us a list of definitions.
-They all are about: business performance, product sales, corporate growth, and universities’ and students’ learning goals.
+A quick search unveils a few definitions.
+They focus on business performance, product sales, corporate growth, and universities’ and students’ learning goals.
 Hmm, there is nothing about programming, hacking, or testing.
-Not even about technology!
+Not even about technology.

-The next intuitive place to search for the benchmarking definition is, of course, Wikipedia.
+The next intuitive place to search is Wikipedia.
 What do we get?
 A business definition again.

 Benchmarking is the practice of comparing business processes and performance metrics to industry bests and best practices from other companies.
 Dimensions typically measured are quality, time and cost.